Back to Book/course

 Mechanisms of cardiac arrhythmias: from automaticity to re-entry

-• Bradyarrhythmia(bradycardia): arrhythmias that are typically due to dysfunctional automaticity in pacemaker cells or blocking of impulses somewhere along the conduction system.
+• Bradyarrhythmia(bradycardia): arrhythmias commonly due to dysfunctional automaticity in pacemaker cells or blocking of impulses somewhere along the conduction system.

-• Supraventricular tachyarrhythmias (tachycardia): arrhythmias in which the impulses emanate from the atria.
+• Supraventricular tachyarrhythmias (tachycardia): rapid arrhythmias due to impulses originating from the atria.

-• Ventricular tachyarrhythmias (tachycardia): arrhythmias in which the impulses emanate from the ventricles.
+• Ventricular tachyarrhythmias (tachycardia): rapid arrhythmias due to impulses originating from the ventricles.

-This classification is not flawless but it facilitates differential diagnostics and management of arrhythmias.
-Because the management of arrhythmias, particularly tachyarrhythmias, is often considered difficult, a special section is devoted to the diagnosis and management of arrhythmias.
-The recommendations presented throughout this section are in line with guidelines and recommendations issued by the European Society for Cardiology (ESC), the American Heart Association (AHA), and the American College of Cardiology (ACC).
+This classification facilitates the differential diagnosis and management of arrhythmias.
+Since the management of arrhythmias, particularly tachyarrhythmias, is often considered challenging, separate chapters are dedicated to their diagnosis and management.
+The recommendations presented throughout this section align with the guidelines issued by the European Society of Cardiology (ESC), the American Heart Association (AHA), and the American College of Cardiology (ACC).

 Definition of heart rhythm